achere/g-force/README.md

 apexcov
 -------

-A CLI tool that can be used in CI/CD pipelines with Salesforce.
+A CLI tool that can be used in CI/CD pipelines with Salesforce to generate list of test classes sufficient for a given deployment.

 ```
 apexcov [-strategy=<value>] [-config=<value>] [-packages=<value>]